Photo credit (above): @safromabove on Instagram

 Time: 2 hour loop

 Probably the best trail for equal views of the city and the hills, this steep but secluded trail along the edges of Mount Osmond goes hand in hand with contemplating just how lucky we are to live in Adelaide.
 The clouds seem to hang suspended along the valley lines as the days get warmer, and as the breeze, as it rushes through the grass along the hillside it’s hard not to feel peaceful.

 Starting Point: First Fall Car Park off Morialta Falls Rd

 Time: 3 hour loop

-This slightly more challenging walk passes Giants Cave and whilst the First Falls don’t flow in spring, the loop itself still offers a range of breath-taking views such as Morialta Gorge’s towering cliffs, the city, the coast and the Adelaide Plains, making this a must see for nature lovers.
+This slightly more challenging walk passes Giants Cave and whilst the iconic First Falls, the loop itself still offers a range of breath-taking views such as Morialta Gorge’s towering cliffs, the city, the coast, and the Adelaide Plains, making this a must-see for nature lovers.

 Marion Coastal Walk